nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 ## How To Improve Your Creativity?

-Now that we know the definition of creatvity, what makes a person creative, and the stages of the creative process, the real question is: how do we become, or improve our ability to be, creative?
+Now that we know the definition of creativity, the traits a person creative, and the stages of the creative process, the real question is: how do we become, or improve our ability to be, creative?

-We’ll look at that problem in the next issue of The Solution.
+We’ll look at that problem the next article in this series.
+Stay tuned!

-In the meantime, dive deep into my latest article, [Data Structures in JavaScript: Depth-First Search Graph Traversal](TODO)